railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_wf.rst

 .. note::  Secondary Units

-   Open ERP supports double units of measure.
+   OpenERP supports double units of measure.
    When you use this, the whole of the stock management system is encoded in two units that do not have a real link between them.